Jaden Ivey NBA Preview vs. the 76ers

 Jaden Ivey Insights vs. the 76ers

-- Ivey has taken 8.5 shots per game this season and made 4.1 per game, which account for 7.9% and 8.3%, respectively, of his team's total.
+- This season, Ivey has made 4.0 shots from the floor per game, which adds up to 8.2% of his team's total makes.

-- He's put up 3.1 threes per game, or 8.6% of his team's shots from beyond the arc this season.
+- This season, he's accounted for 7.4% of his team's three-pointers made, averaging 0.9 per game.

-- Giving up 113.2 points per game, the 76ers are the 14th-ranked squad in the NBA on defense.
+- Conceding 42 rebounds per contest, the 76ers are the fifth-ranked squad in the league.

-- The 76ers are the sixth-ranked squad in the league, conceding 42.3 rebounds per game.
+- The 76ers are the 17th-ranked squad in the NBA, conceding 26.7 assists per contest.

-- Giving up 12 made 3-pointers per game, the 76ers are the ninth-ranked team in the NBA.
+- Allowing 12 made 3-pointers per game, the 76ers are the ninth-ranked team in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!